 He also had a great partnership with Marvel comics where he was a writer for Drax and Guardians of the Galaxy.

 Punk was one of the most popular superstars during his WWE tenure.
 Fans had become increasingly frustrated with John Cena's constant push and demanded an alternative.
 Punk answered this call through some heroic displays across the year and fans loved every bit of what their brash and outspoken Chocago-made talent had on offer.

 There are always rumors still floating around that Punk is likely to return to the WWE.
 Only time will tell.

 On October 10, 2017,multiple sources were reporting that Neville had walked out of Monday Night RAW but nothing was confirmed, he was scheduled to face and lose to Enzo Amore but he was instead replaced with Kalisto.

 WWE denied any rumors regarding Neville and claimed that he was still with the company.
 However, on August 24, 2018, after a long departure from the promotion, WWE announced that the English superstar was no longer under contract.

 He returned to the indie scene on October 2, 2018, at Dragon Gate using his old name 'PAC' and allied himself with the R.ED stable.

-Since then PAC's worth has been skyrocketed, he became an internet sensation and also won the Open the Dream Gate Championship.
+Since then PAC's worth has skyrocketed, he became an internet sensation and also won the Open the Dream Gate Championship.
 The cherry on top of the cake was on Jan 8th, 2019 when he became one of the first to sign an AEW contract.